 Who can use Questions?

 The Questions utility is intended only for users of CollegeSource products and is restricted to individuals with a Support Center account.
 If your institution has one or more CollegeSource products and you do not have access to the Support Center, you may request an account.
-If you have an account but forgot your username or password.
+Or, use the following link if you have an account and forgot your username or password.

 Does Questions replace Issue Tracker?

 No, Questions does not replace the Issue Tracker.
 Questions asked in Questions are posed in an open (not confidential) community discussion and may or may not receive a response from CollegeSource staff.
 For that matter, there may be no response from the community and/or no response may be timely, but we hope that the usefulness of the tool and the networking potential will draw a number of invested users into the space to help each other out.
 While CollegeSource staff will monitor Questions, we are not committed to answering questions there.
-Users needing answers directly from the CollegeSource staff should submit their question to the OWL instead of (or in addition to) Questions.
-Simply put, the OWL guarantees a timely answer from CollegeSource staff; Questions (hopefully) produces answers from the community.
-And community answers will typically be broader and more experience-based ,in the aggregate, than staff answers.
+Users needing answers directly from the CollegeSource staff should submit their question to the Issue Tracker instead of (or in addition to) Questions.

 How does Questions work?
 Why are some higher on the page than others?

-Once a user has created a question, it is given a default status and will appear on the main page, but probably not at the top.
-Subsequent activity, in the form of answers, comments, and votes will drive it up the page or (if there is a lack of activity) down the page.
-The same is true of the answers given by users under each question; the answers will move up or down according to votes from visitors who find them useful or not.
-This means the most active and community-approved questions and answers will always be nearer to the top of a page.
+Once a user has created a question, it is given a default status and will appear on the main page--though probably not at the top.
+Subsequent activity in the form of answers, comments, and votes will drive it up the page or (if there is a lack of activity) down the page.
+The same is true of the answers given by users under each question; the answers will move up or down according to votes from fellow users who find them useful (or not).
+This means the most active and community-approved questions and answers will always be near the top of a page.

 How do I watch or stop watching Questions?